Sudan, a land with no water

 An unstable country

-These photographs were taken in January 2023 in the Sudanese desert north of Khartoum.
+These photographs were taken in January 2023 in the Sudan desert, north of Khartoum.
 Since mid-April 2023, the Sudanese army of General Abdel Fattah al Buhran and the paramilitaries of the Rapid Support Forces (Rsf), commanded by Mohamed Hamdan Dagalo, have been facing off in Khartoum.
-In this war that seems to find no end, more than 850 people have already been killed and thousands injured.
+In this war that seems to find no end, more than 850 people have already been killed and thousands are injured.
 Hundreds of thousands have had to abandon their homes.
-Three hundred thousand civilians have fled to neighbouring countries, where they often live in dramatic conditions.
+Three hundred thousand civilians have fled to neighboring countries, where they often live in dire conditions.

 Original text in Italian - In house translation